Bill Clinton

 Military Spending by Year (Billions)

-Total military spending during Clinton's tenure: $700B.
+Total military spending during Bill Clinton's tenure: $700B.
 Average: $350B/year.
 Spending increased over the course of the presidency.

 ⚖️ Constitutional Authority